SkyflowFoundry/skyflow-byot-loader/skyflow-snowflake-tokenization/lambda/Skyflow-for-Snowflake-Deployment-Guide.md

 **Deployment complete!** 🎉

-Your Skyflow tokenization is now integrated with Snowflake using a Node.js Lambda function with performance optimizations including singleton client management, configuration caching, HTTP/2 support, buffer pooling, and adaptive retry logic.
+Your Skyflow tokenization is now integrated with Snowflake using a Node.js Lambda function with performance optimizations including context-aware client caching, configuration caching, data transformations, and adaptive retry logic.